mkisecok/Shopping-Cart-with-React-TypeScript-/README.md

 - Used TypeScript in this project
 - Material UI library integrated in Components
-- Styled without Material UI with styled-components npm module instead of CSS3
+- Styled Material UI with styled-components npm module instead of seperate css file
 - Used useQuery hooks of react for fetching a data
 - For the data used Fake Api